-Canada Lists 5 Easy Relocation Options for Nigerian Doctors, Others Looking for Permanent Residency
+Canada Lists 5 Relocation Options for Nigerian Doctors, Others Seeking Permanent Residency

-Canada Lists 5 Easy Relocation Options for Nigerian Doctors, Others Looking for Permanent Residency
+Canada Lists 5 Relocation Options for Nigerian Doctors, Others Seeking Permanent Residency

-• The organisation published the details to guide healthcare workers who maintained an intention to move to the destination
+• The organisation published the details to guide healthcare workers who intend to move to the destination

-• People on the internet environment expressed their opinions immediately; the information gained visibility on the media platform
+• People on the internet expressed their opinions immediately, and the information gained visibility across social media platforms

 The Immigration, Refugees and Citizenship Canada (IRCC) has listed five options that Nigerian medical doctors and health professionals from other countries can use to easily live and work permanently in Canada.